awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

                            - arm64
      ```

   1. \(Optional\) If your cluster was originally created with Kubernetes v1\.14 or later, then you can skip this step because `kube-proxy` already includes this `Affinity Rule`\.
 If you originally created an Amazon EKS cluster with Kubernetes version 1\.13 or earlier and intend to use Fargate nodes, then edit your `kube-proxy` manifest to include a `NodeAffinity` rule to prevent `kube-proxy` pods from scheduling on Fargate nodes\.
 This is a one\-time edit\.
 Once you've added the `Affinity Rule` to your manifest, you don't need to do it each time you upgrade your cluster\.
-Edit your `kube-proxy` daemonset\.
+Edit your `kube-proxy` Daemonset\.

      ```
      kubectl edit -n kube-system daemonset/kube-proxy